DW01/traktor-docs/engine/physics.md

 ### Collision Groups

 For even more fine-grained control, you can use collision groups.
-This lets you set up complex relationships—like "group 1 collides with groups 2 and 3 but not 4":
+This lets you set up complex relationships.
+Like "group 1 collides with groups 2 and 3 but not 4":

 ```cpp
 // Set collision group